Boating Safety Guide (2026-2028)

 NOTICE: If any of the following instances occur, you are required to notify the Game and Fish Department within 15 days:

-The Certificate of Number is not transferable.
-Anyone purchasing a boat must register the boat in their name even if the boat is already registered by the previous owner.
+The license registration decal is not transferable.
+Anyone purchasing a boat must register the boat in their name even if the boat already has been registered by the previous owner and has a current registration decal.
+License registration decal expire at the time of change in ownership.

 Boat Dealers

-A dealer may purchase one or more Certificates of Number for demonstrators.
-The dealer’s number may be transferred from one boat to another for demonstration purposes, but must be securely fastened in such a manner as to be clearly legible.
+A dealer may purchase a Certificate of Number for demonstration.
+The dealer’s number may be transferred from one boat to another for demonstration purposes but must be securely fastened in such a manner as to be clearly legible.

-The number appearing on the Certificate of Number must be painted or permanently attached to each side of the forward half of the vessel near the bow.
+The number appearing on the certificate of number must be painted or permanently attached to each side of the forward half of the vessel near the bow.
 The number must be in contrasting color to the hull in plain vertical block letters at least 3 inches in height excluding any border, trim, outlining or shading, and must be maintained in a legible condition so that it is clearly visible in daylight hours.
-The number shall read from left to right, and groups of numbers and letters must be separated by a space or a hyphen equivalent in width to the letter “M.” A validation sticker issued by the Department must be displayed on the boat within 6 inches of the number, toward the rear of the boat.
+The number shall read from left to right, and groups of numbers and letters must be separated by a space or a hyphen equivalent in width to the letter “M.” A validation registration decal issued by the Department must be displayed on the boat within 6 inches of the number, toward the rear of the boat.
 No other numbers are to be displayed in this area.
+Any alteration of the registration decal will void the registration.

-All watercraft not licensed in this state and operated on North Dakota waters must annually obtain a valid, nonrefundable aquatic nuisance species sticker.
+All motorized watercraft not licensed in this state and operated on North Dakota waters must annually obtain a valid, nonrefundable aquatic nuisance species sticker.
+The fee is $15 per year per vessel.

 This ANS sticker must be placed on the starboard side of the watercraft within 6 inches of the registration number and displayed within 10 days of purchase.

 Each licensed watercraft is listed on the purchase receipt.
-A copy of the purchase receipt is proof of validation until the sticker is received via postal mail.
+A copy of the purchase receipt is proof of ANS fee payment until your sticker is received by mail.

 Boat Operator Requirements